svandragt/wpdock/readme.md

 # WPDock - WordPress SQLite over Docker

 A proof of concept, this is WordPress running on top of SQLite served by PHP-FPM 8.1 behind Caddy.
+This removes a MySQL container as a dependency.

 Note: the [`php-builtin-server`](https://github.com/svandragt/wpdock/tree/php-builtin-server) branch also removes Docker and the webserver as dependencies.